PaddlePaddle/PaddleNLP/docs/get_started/quick_start_ENG.md

 >>> tokenizer = paddlenlp.transformers.ErnieTokenizer.from_pretrained(MODEL_NAME)
 ```

-The data processing of pre-trained models belonging to Transformer, usually includes text segmentation token; and then you need to map the token into its token id; it is also needed to be sliced with the specialized token, like [CLS] and [SEP]; finally, you are required to change it into the data format required by the framework.
+The data processing of pre-trained models based on Transformer, usually includes text segmentation token; and then you need to map the token into its token id; it is also needed to be sliced with the specialized token, like [CLS] and [SEP]; finally, you are required to change it into the data format required by the framework.
 For easiness of using, PaddleNLP provides you with high-level APIs.
 Only one click can make the format suitable.

 Only one line of codes can finish token segmenting, token ID mapping, and specialized token slicing.